-In addition, we are launching our Corporate Social Responsibility program in 2021, pursuant to which we intend to provide a greater structure around our various volunteer and outreach programs across the country.
-In furtherance of this program we have recently hired a Vice President of People and Culture and a Senior Manager of Diversity & Inclusion.
-With the support of executive management, this program will be driven by our employees and will include company-wide events that cover many aspects of community, environmental, and volunteer support.
-This program will be managed by a manager level, external hire and with them, we will set up a program to include annual events as well as additional events brought to us by employees throughout the year.
+In addition, we have a Corporate Social Responsibility program, pursuant to which we have provided structure around our various volunteer and outreach programs across the country led by our Vice President of People and Culture and our Director of Diversity & Inclusion.
+With the support of executive management, this program is driven by our employees and includes company-wide events that cover many aspects of community, environmental, and volunteer support.